Eye Candy Is Bad For You…

 *not intended to be a factual statement

 **The not-quite-500-miles-away” segue was the term of art applied to the habit of the BBC programme Panorama to feign a link between two segments by saying something on the order of “Not 500 miles away from where Joe Bloggs was trapped in a death embrace with his pet python, Mary Scroggs paused, startled, while watering her petunias.”
-Or some such.Explore posts in the same categories: pop culture, random humor
+Or some such.pop culture, random humor

 Tags: Brain bubblesYou can comment below, or link to this permanent URL from your own site.